 Linker v3

-The Sefaria Linker recognizes references on an external web page, links them to the corresponding texts on Sefaria
+The Sefaria Linker recognizes references on an external web page and links them to the corresponding texts on Sefaria

 Note: